vonderklaas/short-your-url/README.md

-# fullstack-mini-url
+# mern-mini-url

-This is url shortener application made with usage of MERN stack.
-In this repo you can find both server and client code, configurations and other stuff
+Full-stack application where you can shorten your links, made with MERN stack.
+In this repo you can find both server and client code, and some configuration files

 # How to install dependencies